namnh663/namnh663.github.io/index.md

 Ho Chi Minh, Vietnam
 {: .label .label-blue }

-- 5 years of experience in software testing
-- Familiar with manual testing and automation roles
-- Proficient in different testing methods and test planning
-- Proficient in web and mobile testing
-- Experienced in leading a small team
-- Strong skills attention to detail
-- Excellent at collaborating with teams and working closely
-- Very serious and straightforward when working
-- Love to share and learn new technologies and trends in the software testing industry

 {: .highlight }
 **What do you do in your free time?** <br> *Listen to podcasts* · *Learning* · *Go enjoy delicious food and drink* <br> **Favorite podcasts**: <br> *Vietsuccess* · *Vietcetera* · *Hieu Nguyen*

-## Skills

 - Familiar with software development life cycle (SDLC) models, software testing life cycle (STLC), bug life cycle
 - Familiar with automation frameworks and tools like Appium, JUnit, Cucumber, Robot Framework, TestCafe Framework, Playwright Framework, Karate Framework, Nightwatch.js, WebdriverIO